ScientificComputingCharite/configs/docs/charite.md

 - Magnus Hagdorn ([@mhagdorn](https://github.com/mhagdorn)) - Scientific Computing HPC Team
 - Andreas Reppas ([@areppas](https://github.com/areppas)) - Scientific Computing HPC Team

-Special thanks to the SC HPC Team for their support and guidance.
-If you wish to contribute to this config:
+WS thanks the SC HPC Team for their support and guidance in creating this config.
+If you wish to contribute:
 1. Contact sc-hpc-helpdesk@charite.de to discuss your suggestions
-2. Fork [ScientificComputingCharite/configs](https://github.com/ScientificComputingCharite/configs) and make commit your changes there
+2. Fork [nf-core/configs](https://github.com/nf-core/configs) and commit your changes there
-3. Create a PR from your fork to [ScientificComputingCharite/configs](https://github.com/ScientificComputingCharite/configs)
+3. Get in touch with sc-hpc-helpdesk@charite.de for review once you've tested functionality with your changes
-4. Contact sc-hpc-helpdesk@charite.de for review
+4. Add yourself to the list of contributors
-4. If approved, the SC HPC Team will make a PR to [nf-core/configs](https://github.com/nf-core/configs)
+5. Create a PR from your fork to [[nf-core/configs](https://github.com/nf-core/configs)

 ## Running nf-core pipelines on the Charité HPC

 The Conda environment `nextflow` is provided by the SC HPC Team (>=26.04), which you can readily use.
 Do NOT launch Nextflow on frontend nodes.
 The memory on the frontends is restricted to **1 GB** per user.
 Your session will get killed (see [Frontend Memory Restrictions](https://git.bihealth.org/charite-sc-public/sc-wiki/-/wikis/faq/frontend-restrictions)).
+Additionally, Apptainer is not installed on frontend nodes, which will result in using the config to fail.
 You have 2 options to run Nextflow:

 ### Interactive Session

-From the frontend terminal, run the following:
+Log into a frontend node via your terminal as you normally would (see [Access](https://git.bihealth.org/charite-sc-public/sc-wiki/-/wikis/Resources/User-Documentation/User-Guide:-HPC-@Charite#access)), then run the following:

 ```bash
 srun --job-name=run-nxf-pipeline --partition=compute --ntasks=1 --cpus-per-task=4 --mem=16G --time=12:00:00 --pty bash